Skincare Ingredients Glossary A-Z

 Ceramides

-Ceramides are basically the cement that holds skin together – they strengthen the skin’s barrier to prevent moisture from escaping in order to improve hydration levels.
+If you think of skin as a brick wall, ceramides are basically the cement that holds skin together – they strengthen the skin’s barrier to prevent moisture from escaping in order to improve hydration levels.
 Our skin naturally produces ceramides, but as we age it reduces production – this weakens the skin’s barrier and leads to loose, dry, and dehydrated skin.

 Cica

 Rich in amino acids, fatty acids, vitamins, and antioxidants, cica helps to calm inflammation, redness, and irritation, and triggers repair in order to heal damaged skin.
-It’s derived from a plant found in Asia and Southern Africa, where it’s also known as centella asiatica or ‘itger grass’.
+It’s derived from a plant found in Asia and Southern Africa, where it’s also known as centella asiatica or ‘tiger grass’.

 Copper

 In skincare, copper helps to regulate the oil glands to reduce the levels of sebum produced.
 It’s great for treating oily skin and also has antibacterial and antifungal properties.
+Copper peptides are a popular skincare ingredient which help to heal and repair skin.

-Cystic acne
+Cystic Acne

 One of the more extreme forms of acne, these appear as swollen lumps under the skin, filled with pus that has nowhere to go.
 They are deep-rooted so don’t always come to a head and sometimes reappear in the same place.

-Free radicals
+Free Radicals

 When skin is exposed to environmental aggressors like pollution and UV rays, it generates free radicals.
 These are harmful molecules which attach cells and cause long-term damage.
 They prevent skin’s ability to repair itself, and speed up the appearance of skin aging.
 They’re best treated with antioxidants like vitamin C.

-Glycolic acid
+Glycolic Acid

 A chemical exfoliant also known as an AHA, glycolic acid works by breaking down dead skin cells so that fresh new cells can show through.
-It’s great for treating dull skin, dryness, and for fading pigmentation.
+It’s great for treating dull skin, dryness, and for fading hyperpigmentation.

 Like squalane (see below), hemi-squalane has the same hydrating benefits.
 It’s made up of smaller molecules which give it a lighter and drier texture which feels watery and is easy to spread and fast to absorb.

-Hyaluronic acid
+Hyaluronic Acid

-Hormonal acne
+Hormonal Acne

-Lactic acid
+Lactic Acid

 Like glycolic acid, lactic acid is an AHA which works by removing dead cells from the top layers of the skin.
 It is a gentler and less irritating alternative to glycolic acid as its molecules are larger and cannot penetrate as deeply.
+It also helps to draw moisture into the skin so is a great chemical exfoliant to use if you experience dryness.

 Millia